If you would like a written consumer notice or further information on any of these items, please contact a staff member at your local academic center.

 - Academic Programs

-CCV offers associate degree programs leading to Associate of Arts (A.A.), Associate of Science (A.S.) and Associate of Applied Science (A.A.S.) and several certificates.
+CCV offers associate degree programs leading to associate of arts (A.A.), associate of science (A.S.) and associate of applied science (A.A.S.) degrees, as well as 22 certificates.
 Explore our programs.

 - Withdrawal Procedure

 For information on how to drop a course see and the Drop, Add and Refund Policy.

 Students who seek to enroll in a study abroad program which has been approved for credit by the College may be eligible to receive federal student aid.
 To explore their eligibility for federal student aid, students should contact their financial aid counselor.
 Students should work with their academic advisor to learn how a study abroad offering meets program requirements.

 - Transfer and Articulation

 Students can take advantage of CCV’s flexible scheduling, small classes, expert advising, and affordability to earn an associate degree and then transfer to a 4-year institution to complete a bachelor’s degree.
 CCV academic advisors are available to assist you with the transfer process.

 Learn about options for paying for college.

 - Policies Related to Financial Aid